Miles J. Stanford

-Miles J. Stanford (January 4, 1914 – September 21, 1999) was a Christian author best known for his classic collection on spirituality, The Green Letters, published in 1964.
+Miles J. Stanford (January 4, 1914 – September 21, 1999) was an American Christian author best known for his classic collection on spirituality, The Green Letters, published in 1964.

 Biography

 Born in 1914 in Wheaton, Illinois, and with little or no Sunday school background, his early life centered around baseball, golf, and alcohol to excess.

 On September 19, 1940, Stanford became a [believer] and after that began studying the Bible eight to ten hours daily.
 He joined the US Army Engineers in 1942 and served overseas as a cartographer for a year in England and nearly two years in Germany.
 During this time he developed an ongoing correspondence with other Christians so that in late 1945, when he was discharged from the Army, he was writing to nearly 200 people.

 From 1946 to 1955, his study and correspondence continued to expand.
 In 1951, he met and married Cornelia de Villiers Schwab in Brooklyn, New York.
 Cornelia shared a similar desire for personal growth and to help other Christians develop spiritually.
 Subsequently, Miles and Cornelia moved to Warrenville, Illinois and assumed heavy responsibilities in a local Bible church, Pleasant Hill Community Church.
 The correspondence rapidly expanded during the next seven years.
 In 1960, The Green Letters series began, with letters going out to 1,500 correspondents every other month for three years.

 In 1962, the ministry was relocated to Colorado Springs, Colorado, and for nearly four decades Stanford published other books and (with Cornelia) maintained the robust and growing correspondence ministry.
 He established his website in 1996, making many of his publications available for free online.

 At the age of 85 and after nearly 50 years of ascension ministry, Stanford died on September 21, 1999.